nasa/fprime/docs/Tutorials/README.md

 ## [HelloWorld](HelloWorld/Tutorial.md): An Introduction to F´

-The hello world tutorial walks a new user through creating a new project, their first F´ component, and testing that component through an F´ deployment.
+The HelloWorld tutorial walks a new user through creating a new project, their first F´ component, and testing that component through an F´ deployment.
 This tutorial has the following subsections:

 1. [Introduction and F´ Terminology](./HelloWorld/Tutorial.md)